Ahmedtgd/phpcf/README.md

 # phpcf
-building a contact form using php  only no frameworks
+building a contact form using php7  only no frameworks